-COVID-19 is a new illness that can affect your lungs and airways and is caused by a virus called coronavirus.
+COVID-19 is an illness that can affect your lungs and airways and is caused by a virus called coronavirus.
 It is now clear that this will be one of the greatest challenges of our generation, and something that will only be overcome through community perseverance – with every individual taking the necessary steps to prevent the spread and protect our most vulnerable.

 All Government guidance and support on COVID-19 can be found here: https://www.gov.uk/coronavirus

 Frequently Asked Questions about what you can and cannot do under current guidelines can be found here: https://www.gov.uk/government/publications/coronavirus-outbreak-faqs-what-you-can-and-cant-do